Sectarian violence: Rwandan genocide

 In the colonial era, under German and then Belgian rule, Roman Catholic missionaries, inspired by the overtly racist theories of 19th century Europe, concocted a destructive ideology of ethnic cleavage and racial ranking that attributed superior qualities to the country's Tutsi minority, since the missionaries ran the colonial-era schools, these pernicious values were systematically transmitted to several generations of Rwandans...

-The Roman Catholic Church argues that those who took part in the genocide did so without the sanction of the Church.
-Although the genocide was ethnically motivated and religious factors were not prominent, Human Rights Watch reported that a number of religious authorities in Rwanda, particularly Roman Catholic, failed to condemn the genocide publicly at the time.
+The Catholic Church argues that those who took part in the genocide did so without the sanction of the Church.
+Although the genocide was ethnically motivated and religious factors were not prominent, Human Rights Watch reported that a number of religious authorities in Rwanda, particularly Catholic, failed to condemn the genocide publicly at the time.

 Some Christian leaders have been convicted by the International Criminal Tribunal for Rwanda for their roles in the genocide.
 These include Rwandan Roman Catholic priests and nuns as well as a Seventh-day Adventist Church pastor.

 Scotland

-Scotland suffers from a spill-over of sectarianism, largely owing to the Troubles in neighbouring Northern Ireland as many people, particularly in the West of Scotland, have links to Northern Ireland by genealogy or immigration.
+Scotland suffers from a spill-over of sectarianism, largely owing to the Troubles in neighbouring Northern Ireland because many people, particularly in the West of Scotland, have links to Northern Ireland by genealogy or immigration.

 Scotland's two largest and best supported football clubs—Glasgow Rangers, which, for many generations, has largely been identified with Protestants and unionism, and Glasgow Celtic, which, since its founding in the late 19th century, has been identified with Roman Catholics and Irish nationalism or republicanism—both subscribe, with varying degrees of success, to government initiatives and charities like the Nil by Mouth campaign are working in this area.

 Celtic previously sent letters to every season ticket holder reminding supporters that no form of sectarianism is welcome at Celtic Park.
 Rangers' anti-sectarian policy is called Follow With Pride.

 Among Muslims

 Sectarian violence between the two major sects of Islam, Shia and Sunni, has occurred arising out of differences over the succession to Muhammad.
 Abu Bakr, a companion of Muhammad, was nominated by Umar and elected as the first Sunni Rightly Guided Caliph.
-However another group felt that Ali, the cousin and son-in-law of Muhammad, had been designated by Muhammad and is considered by Shia as the first Imam.
+However, another group felt that Ali, the cousin and the son-in-law of Muhammad, had been designated as the first Imam by Muhammad and in accordance with this belief, Shia consider him the first Imam.

 According to Sunnis, Abu Bakr was followed by Umar as caliph of the Rashidun Caliphate, then by Uthman ibn Affan and finally by Ali.
 Ali's right to rule was challenged by Muawiyah bin Abu Sufian, governor of Syria.